Unplugged Lesson

 1 - Introduction

-Ask pupils to complete these if → then sentences on mini-whiteboards or in copybooks.
-Read one at a time, give 30–45 seconds to write, then sample two clear responses before moving on.
-Encourage specific, safe actions.
+Read one sentence at a time, give them 30–45 seconds to write, and then ask for a couple of clear responses before moving on.
+Encourage them to write specific and safe actions.

 • If it’s raining at break, then ________.